- Prevent Strategy

 - Catch -Up Funding 2021-22

 - School Performance and OFSTED Reports

 Our Curriculum Journey 2019 onwards

 Since March 2019, we have been working as a school community to revisit the way in which our school curriculum is put together and what we want the children to learn in their 4 years with us.
 This is a huge undertaking and we have, and are, putting considerable thought and effort into creating a curriculum that will engage our children even more than previously.
-It will provide them with the key skills of Numeracy, Literacy and Oracy that will enable them to continue their learning journey into secondary education and beyond whilst providing them with a deeper knowledge about the wider world that they live in.
+It will provide them with the key skills and knowledge in Reading, Writing, Mathematics and oracy that will enable them to continue their learning journey into secondary education and beyond whilst providing them with a deeper knowledge about the wider world in which they live.

-Our curriculum re-design journey is a long one and we will encounter bumps along the way but the model that we are putting in place, based on research and the school community's views is proving to be exciting and effective.
-The children are clear that they are enjoying our new way of learning and have been proud to show off how much more knowledge thy have acquired.
-INSET time last year and the remainder of this year's is devoted to improving what we teach and how we teach it but we also know that we will continue to adjust and enhance our curriculum in future years.
+Our curriculum re-design journey is a long one and we will encounter bumps along the way (Covid being one of the larger bumps!) but the model that we are putting in place, based on wide reading, research, our own knowledge and expertise and the school community's views is proving to be exciting and effective.
+The children are clear that they are enjoying our new way of learning and have been proud to show off how much more knowledge they have acquired.
+INSET time each year is devoted to improving what we teach and how we teach it as we know that we will continue to adjust and enhance our curriculum in future years.